waldkoenigj/spotifyAPI/README.md

 # spotifyAPI
-integrated web API; follows Spotify's "Implicit Grant" Authorization Flow
+What it is: integrated web API; follows Spotify's "Implicit Grant" Authorization Flow

+Skills exercised:

+Challenging Bugs:

 clientSecret variable which holds the secret identification for the app has been replaced with None